plgagne/Game-Boy-Essentials/_articles/Game & Watch Gallery.md

 No wonder they were so reverential to their Game & Watch games, trying twice to update them for the Game Boy.
 Those games were the true ancestors of Nintendo’s Game Boy.
 Their second attempt at redefining those games was clearly a success, and with their next collection they would reach surprising heights.

 {% include figure.html type="art" figcaption="The Australian cover.
-If you remember my article about *Game Boy Gallery*, you'll remember why this game is a sequel in Australia." %}
+If you remember my article about *Game Boy Gallery*, you’ll remember why this game is a sequel in Australia." %}